rootofdata/rootofdata/README.md

 ### Hi there 👋
-- 📖 I’m currently studying Mathematics & Statistics in Soongsil university
+- 📖 I was studying Mathematics & Statistics in Soongsil university
-- 🎊 I'm interested in Data ML & Data Engineering
+- 🎊 I'm interested in Data ML & AI
 - 🔭 I’m currently working on SamsungSDS
 - 📜 If you're curious about my blog / Linkedin, come on in! 👇
 - tech blog : https://honeyofdata.tistory.com/ , https://blog.naver.com/dudtjr4915/